Prince William Shares That Princess Charlotte Loves Unicorns

 — Kensington Palace (@KensingtonRoyal) September 5, 2019

-In the past, the little princess has been spotted with a cute unicorn wristlet and she has a unicorn keychain on her school backpack.
+In the past, the little princess has been spotted with a cute unicorn wristlet, and she has a unicorn keychain on her school backpack.

 It’s no wonder that Princess Charlotte can already make a fashion statement.
-Despite being a four-year-old, she is in the limelight, and has had to get acclimated to daily changes, but she seems comfortable following the lead of her mother, Kate Middleton, and her brother, Prince George, shared The Inquisitr.
+Despite being a 4-year-old, she is in the limelight, and has had to get acclimated to daily changes, but she seems comfortable following the lead of her mother, Kate Middleton, and her brother, Prince George, as previously reported by The Inquisitr.

 One of the major changes for this new school year was a change in name.
 At St. Thomas Battersea School, she won’t be known as Princess Charlotte, but instead, Charlotte Cambridge.

-When he was in school, Princess Charlotte’s dad, Prince William was known as William Wales, using his father’s title for his last name.
+When he was in school, Prince William was known as William Wales, using his father’s title for his last name.

 The Royal Family’s official website, states that royals “can be known both by the name of the royal house, and by a surname, which are not always the same.”